Jacobi Coordinates on Hyper-tori and Geometric Factors in the Volume Dependencies: Conclusions

-In summary, we have derived this missing factor when we want to apply volume dependence formulae to study finite nuclei.
-It is certainly important that this factor has to be accounted for to find the correct ANCs in various methods inspired by Lüscher.
-But it has more implications than this: Volume dependences are more important than we might have thought about in our journey to capture reactions calculated in the microscopic set-ups.
-The breakup thresholds in finite volumes are heavily amplified, as we have seen in \isotope[20]{Ne}, making fitting the asymptotic tails of the wavefunction inside the tiny volume we are allowed to perform numerical simulations questionable.
-This dependence is further enhanced by the Coulomb tail.
-Non-perturbative Coulomb corrections, as we have shown in the point-like clusters, will follow from a Whittaker squared form.
-This form, when around low energy or strong coulomb interaction, decays by $\exp(-\sqrt{2\gamma L})$ instead of $\exp(-\kappa L)$, can prohibit suppression of non-leading breakup channels.
-Some calculations ignoring the amplified subleading breakup channels may be erroneously identified.
 Furthermore, ANCs are very sensitive to the breakup threshold.
-While it is desired by experimental groups to reduce errors to percent level~\cite{deBoer:2017ldl}, to fully understand nucleosynthesis in stellar environments.
-The current solution to counter this sensitivity is parameter tuning to match the infinite volume energy, but this heavy impact from basis voids the whole philosophy of first principle calculation.
-The relieving part is that the need for ANCs experimentally decays as clusters become heavy, where our Geometric factor explodes and heavily amplifies the breakup energies.
-We conclude that this factor needs to be carefully accounted for with the increasing computational power, to predict both the energy structures and the ANCs more reliably from an \textit{ab-initio} perspective.
+Experimental groups aim to reduce errors to the percent level~\cite{deBoer:2017ldl} to fully understand nucleosynthesis in stellar environments.
+A common practical solution to this sensitivity is parameter tuning to match the infinite-volume energy.
+However, this tuning partly weakens the predictive character of first-principles calculations.
+Independently of direct ANC extraction, the geometric factor grows for heavier clusters and can strongly amplify breakup energy shifts.
+We conclude that this factor needs to be carefully accounted for as computational power increases, to predict both the energy structures and the ANCs more reliably from an \textit{ab-initio} perspective.
 A recently published result supports this point.
-This Ref.~\cite{Niu:2025uxk} provides no-coulomb volume correction data for \isotope[40]{Ca} and \isotope[100]{Sn}.
-From our result, we estimate that $G_{ \isotope[100]{Sn},\alpha } > 40 \times G_{ \isotope[40]{Ca},\alpha }$ and there should be a significant amplification due to this factor alone -- and we have indeed see a roughly 30 times increase, signaling our $G_{A,C}$ alone, which amplifies the alpha clusters correlation, plays a very important role for lattice calculations to heavier elements.
-We expect that the same problem will show-up in any many-body methods that have cluster-emerging degrees of freedom.
+Ref.~\cite{Niu:2025uxk} provides Coulomb-free volume correction data for \isotope[40]{Ca} and \isotope[100]{Sn}.
+From our result, we estimate that $G_{ \isotope[100]{Sn},\alpha } \approx 40 \times G_{ \isotope[40]{Ca},\alpha }$, so this factor alone should produce a significant amplification.
+Indeed, we have seen a roughly 30 times increase.
+This signals that $G_{A,C}$ alone, which amplifies the alpha cluster ANCs, plays an important role for lattice calculations of heavier elements.
+We expect that the same effect will appear in any many-body methods that have emergent cluster degrees of freedom.